Misophistful/borealis-cursive-theme/README.md

 ![Borealis](https://github.com/Misophistful/borealis-cursive-theme/wiki/images/screenshot.png)

 ## Installation instructions
-Backup your existing IntelliJ settings, so you can easily revert if something isn't to your liking:
+Backup your existing IntelliJ settings, so you can easily revert if you need to:
 - File -> Export Settings...

 Download the Borealis `settings.jar` from this repository and import it: